-- First, try to hire a full-time “head of product” once the product gets complex.
-Once your product has 50–100 workflows, dozens of use cases, 100s or 1000s of customers, etc. … it’s just too much to hack and juggle informally.
+- First, they wait too long to hire a full-time “head of product” even after the product gets complex.
+Once your product has 50–100 workflows, dozens of use cases, 100s or 1000s of customers, etc. … even just 15-20+ really big customers, all using your product differently … it’s just too much to hack and juggle informally.
 My rough rule of thumb is somewhere between $3m and $5m in ARR in SaaS most products just get too complicated to hack product anymore.
-You’ll ship better prioritized features, with happier customers, with better trade-offs, with a full-time head of product.
+You’ll ship better-prioritized features, with happier customers, with better trade-offs, with a full-time head of product.
 CEOs that hang on too long here start shipping features and products that are no longer force-ranked the way they should be.
 And the key is to hire a true head of product.
 Someone that can own it, and in the past, has owned a product.
 If you hire someone too junior, you get a project manager but not enough of an owner here.